art-institute-of-chicago/data-aggregator/ADD_NEW_DATA_SOURCE.md

 Create a seeder for your model in the [seeds](database/seeds) folder.
 We organize all our seeders in subdirectories by source system.
-Each source has a DatabaseSeeder that seeds all the tables for that source, and individual TableSeeders for each reosurce.
+Each source has a DatabaseSeeder that seeds all the tables for that source, and individual TableSeeders for each resource.
 Once you create your seeders, add a reference to the source's DatabaseSeeder in [DatabaseSeeder.php](database/seeds/DatabaseSeeder.php).
 In this file we group the calls to the source DatabaseSeeders, to help organize what can easily be a long list of similar calls.